com-lihaoyi/mill/docs/pages/9 - Contrib Modules.md

 * tutPluginJars - A task which performs the dependency resolution for the scalac plugins to be used with Tut.

-* tutArgs - A task which collects and formats the argument Strings to be passed to the Tut main method.

 ### Twirl

 Twirl templates support.